socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 Outcome:

-More of the application’s “user-facing” features become regression-testable without the UI.
+More of the application's "user-facing" features become regression-testable without the UI.

----

 ### WS6.4 — Tighten determinism, measurement stability, and reporting